The Gold Scales Site Portal

 "It does not have to be so simple," you may rightly say.
 But check how much spare time you have and are willing to invest in good yoga and meditation.
 The simpler it is, the easier to carry through, and the less time it should consume.
 By giving attention and time to the main things, you could go deeper, get substantial progress faster and easier.
 But that is your business.
 If you feel a desire to contort your body in a hundred body postures, learn locks and other means to prepare for meditation, that is feasible too, at least for those of young and supple bodies.
 But I doubt if it is needed.
 A little yoga is good, it may help, it may prepare for kriya too, but see to that preparations do not consume most of the time available.
 And when you learn kriyas, see to that the 76 variants do not crowd out maximum time spent on the best things.

-Satyananda's kriya tradition publishes a program of 36 lessons [Cy], starting with simple ones to train in, and then go on to more difficult ones to master, by stages.
+Satyananda's kriya tradition publishes a programme of 36 lessons [Cy], starting with simple ones to train in, and then go on to more difficult ones to master, by stages.
 Also, the time spent on various practices is increased in time.
 You are also taught to combine various elements from the simpler practices.
 Also, simpler techniques are replaced by more advanced ones.
 There is a whole lot to learn in the traditional yogi way.
 And this may be added: The books by Satyananda on kriya and yoga nidra are admirable as to structure, clarity and thoroughness of presentation.
 They cover a wide range of traditional methods, give precise instructions, and do not seek to indoctrinate you at every turn.
 All this means I like them.

 The question is now: How to simplify kriya yoga or a similar breathing method to work along with Transcendental Meditation, TM, which seems to be the best meditation method of our time, according to much research?
 Can the simplified kriya or similar methods advance cosmic consciousness, or is that part of the Yogananda's teaching a big bait?
 One reason for getting suspicious in the matter is that he teaches with two mouths.
 On the one hand he teahes that the purpose of life is to evolve ego-consciousness, on the other hand he teaches "kill the ego".
 Can you have your cake and eat it too?
 Can you kill the ego (rational mind) and still evolve it into cosmic consciousness all the same?
 Do not get confused.
 [More]